 Indian River Lagoon and City of Satellite Beach, Florida Adaptation Project

 The primary climate change impact of concern to Indian River Lagoon and the City of Satellite Beach is sea level rise; other effects like loss of habitat, species, and biodiversity, increased invasive and non-native species, and decreased water quality threaten the ecosystem as a consequence of climate change.
-The IRLNEP is working with the City of Satellite Beach in Brevard County, Florida, to develop an adaptive management plan to enhance the city’s resilience in the face of these impacts.
-This pilot project has three elements: 1) assessing the area’s vulnerability to sea level rise, 2) communicating the issues and project process with stakeholders and local decision makers, and 3) formulating and implementing the adaptation plan.
+The IRLNEP worked with the City of Satellite Beach in Brevard County, Florida, to develop an adaptive management plan to enhance the city’s resilience in the face of these impacts.
+This pilot project had three elements: 1) assessing the area’s vulnerability to sea level rise, 2) communicating the issues and project process with stakeholders and local decision makers, and 3) formulating and implementing the adaptation plan.